zsylvester/segmenteverygrain/README.md

 - tensorflow
 - pytorch
 - segment-anything
+- rtree
 - tqdm

 ## Installation

-'segmenteverygrain' is available through pypi.org, so you can install by running
+'segmenteverygrain' is available through pypi.org, so you can install it by running
 <code>pip install segmenteverygrain</code>

 The easiest way of creating a Python environment in which 'segmenteverygrain' works well is to use the ['environment.yml'](https://github.com/zsylvester/segmenteverygrain/blob/main/environment.yml) file with conda (or mamba).